resuminator/docs/docs/user-guide/create-page.md

 ## Resume Preview

-Here you can see the A4 size preview of you resume and can also drag and drop the sections in the resume to update the resume layout.
+Here you can see the preview of you resume and can also drag and drop the sections in the resume to update the resume layout.

 ![Drag and Drop in Resume Preview](/gifs/drag_drop.gif)